Understanding Your Prenatal Genetic Testing Options - Baby Chick

 Share

 Prenatal genetic testing is one of the first big pregnancy decisions you will make.
-With most tests being offered at the end of the first trimester or the beginning of the second trimester, your doctor will most likely inform you about your options early in the process.
-My doctor gave me a sheet with all my options, asking me to choose which one (if any) I wanted at my first in-depth prenatal appointment.
-So, preparing yourself as to your options is very important.
+With most tests offered at the end of the first trimester or the beginning of the second trimester, your doctor will most likely inform you about your options early in the process.14 My doctor gave me a sheet with all my options, asking me to choose which one (if any) I wanted at my first in-depth prenatal appointment.
+So, it’s important to prepare yourself and learn about your options.
+Here, we’ll explain the different types of prenatal genetic testing, including what they test for and whether there are any risks associated.

 Types of Prenatal Genetic Testing